webplatform/docs/javascript/operators/right_shift_assignment/index.md

 ---
 title: right shift assignment
+attributions:
+  - 'Microsoft Developer Network: [Article](http://msdn.microsoft.com/en-us/library/ie/7fd7s4a7(v=vs.94).aspx)'
+readiness: 'Ready to Use'
+summary: 'Right shifts the value of a variable by the number of bits specified in the value of an expression, maintaining the sign, and assigns the result to the variable.'
 tags:
   - JS
   - Basic
-readiness: 'Ready to Use'
-summary: 'Right shifts the value of a variable by the number of bits specified in the value of an expression, maintaining the sign, and assigns the result to the variable.'
 uri: 'javascript/operators/right shift assignment'

 ---
-# right shift assignment

-## Summary
+## <span>Summary</span>

 Right shifts the value of a variable by the number of bits specified in the value of an expression, maintaining the sign, and assigns the result to the variable.

-## Syntax
+## <span>Syntax</span>

+<span class="language">JavaScript</span>

     result >>= expression